sedostheatre/sedos.co.uk/input/news/2021-08-19-all-together-now.md

 More details about the revue can be found on the [MTI website](https://www.mtishows.co.uk/mtis-all-together-now).

-If you would like to get involved in the creative team, please use this form to express your interest.
+If you would like to get involved in the creative team, please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdJ5isSoc358ohI5PQ4SGIeMWW79GXFf4RrRpwZqRsFo9irgw/viewform) to express your interest by the end of August.\
+\
 If you’re a performer, watch this space over the coming weeks for more information about how you can audition.